 From college Willi earned her teaching credential and taught instrumental music in the local schools.
 She was also the music director for St. Mark’s Lutheran Church in Hacienda Heights while continuing study on the organ and voice.

 She took a sidestep from piano for about 25 years and went into radio broadcasting.
 She was a personality in both music and news, working in both Central and Southern California.
 Clear Channel was her radio home in Central California where she worked on six stations doing morning drive news and talk and afternoon traffic and a live separate news program…all simultaneously.
 In Southern California, she was instrumental as chairman of the committee that put together the new Emergency Alert System for Riverside/San Bernardino Counties.

 Willi came back to music in 2003.
-Since then she formulated and created the Oak Valley Music Academy.
+Since then she formulated and created the Willi Rose Music Academy.

 Over the years, Willi has written and produced several musical storybooks for children.
 Two were written specifically for professional ball clubs: Lake Elsinore Storm and the Louisville Redbirds.
 They are audio and book form and the titles include "Ajuna," "Ajuna and the Invisible Seeds," "Nigel and the Rhino," "The Adventures of Hamlet," "The Adventures of Billy Bird," and "Lucky Mo.
 Click here for the stories.